makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Harry vaccinated a sheep.
 He owns it.
 Harry vaccinated a sheep.
 He owns the sheep he vaccinated.

 BO (a) Nary always wears a dress.
-Usually, It has polka �ots.
+Usually, It has polka aots.
 (b)

 Nary always wears a dress.
 Usually, the dress she wears has